C-Play : Cluster Media Player

 • 360 equirectangular or equiangular cubemap (common on YouTube)

-• Any “flat” media arbitary aspect ratio
+• Any “flat” media with arbitrary aspect ratio

 • Sync playback, loading and other properties between master and clients.